cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 Natively signed CBOR certificates can be applied in devices that are only required to authenticate to natively signed CBOR certificate compatible servers.
 This is not a major restriction for many IoT deployments, where the parties issuing and verifying certificates can be a restricted ecosystem which not necessarily involves public CAs.

-CBOR compressed X.509 certificates provides an intermediate step between RFC 7925 profiled X.509 certificates and natively signed CBOR certificates: An implementation of CBOR compressed X.509 certificates contains both the CBOR encoding of the X.509 certificate and the signature operations sufficient for natively signed CBOR certificates.
+CBOR compressed X.509 certificates provides an intermediate step between {{rfc7925}} profiled X.509 certificates and natively signed CBOR certificates: An implementation of CBOR compressed X.509 certificates contains both the CBOR encoding of the X.509 certificate and the signature operations sufficient for natively signed CBOR certificates.

 # Security Considerations  {#sec-cons}